 Aging is often considered a dreadful phenomenon.
 One of the threats that come with aging is the decreasing cognitive ability of the brain over the years.

 A theory was recently discovered that can possibly build a better functioning brain, even while you age.
-Based on the scaffolding theory, you can actually strengthen your brain muscles through a process called, what else, but scaffolding.
+Based on the scaffolding theory, you can actually strengthen your brain through a process called, what else, but scaffolding.

-According to this principle, you can use alternative switches when one or some does not function as well.
+According to this principle, you can use alternative switches when one or some do not function as well.
 In that way, you will regain the cognitive abilities that you once had when you were younger.

 The Aging Brain